zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

 * ZSS has to be configured to participate in Zowe SSO.
 For more information, see [Configure components zss](../../appendix/zowe-yaml-configuration/#configure-component-zss).
 :::

+#### Validate the client certificate functionality

+To validate that the client certificate functionality works properly, the simplest option is to try calling login endpoint with the certificate that was setup using the previous steps.
+The following example is using curl which is generally available on linux based systems.

+curl --cert /path/to/cert.pem --key /path/to/key.pem https://api-mediation-layer:7554/gateway/api/v1/login

 ### Authentication with JWT Token

 When the client authenticates with the API ML, the client receives the JWT token in exchange.
 This token can be used for further authentication.
 If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.